Celebrate British Flowers Week this June

 We have taken the concept of British dried flowers a stage further, and I have developed some bouquets and bunches made in our own workshop from exclusively British dried flowers.

 Like many florists, I am happy to admit that there are many products in our shop which are not British grown.
 We stock a mix of items, some of which are just not available in the UK.
 But we always source flowers from the UK first, our requirements being availability, quality, and value for money.
-In order to extend our offering, I am working on a range of UK flowers such as gypsophila, which are bought in fresh from British growers and dried on our own premises.
+In order to extend our offering, I am working on our own range of UK flowers such as gypsophila.
+These are bought in fresh from British growers and dried on our own premises.
+UK foliage such as eucalyptus dries well too.

 Dried flowers are an intelligent choice for weddings: they can be organised well in advance; they will pack in a suitcase for weddings abroad, and can be kept as a memento afterwards.
 Now there is such a great selection of British bunches, the choice is limitless.